ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 ### Continuous integration

-There is a growing number of online services providing **continuous integration** ([CI]) services.
-Although the free tier is unlikely to provide you with sufficient resources to carry out entire data analyses on your data, you are encouraged to use CIs.
-They can help verify your code’s reproducibility and correct execution, as well as the reproducibility of your results.
-CIs can be used on a set of unit-tests using "toy"/simulated data or on a subset of the real dataset.
+A growing number of online services provide **continuous integration** ([CI]) services.
+Although the free tier may not provide sufficient resources to carry out entire analyses on your data, we encourage using CIs.
+They help verify your code’s correct execution and the reproducibility of your results.
+CIs can be used to execute unit-tests on simulated data or a subset of the real data.
 For example, see [simple workflow](https://github.com/ReproNim/simple_workflow) code for [a very simple, re-executable neuroimaging publication](https://f1000research.com/articles/6-124/).